dogweather/forkful/content/en/lua/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-Working with TOML involves parsing and generating TOML (Tom's Obvious, Minimal Language) data with Lua.
-Programmers utilize TOML for config files due to its readability and simple syntax that easily translates to a data structure.

 ## How to:
 First, make sure your Lua environment has a TOML parser.
 We'll use `lua-toml` for this example.